opendatasoft/ods-documentation/source/managing_account/04_registering_applications/registering_applications.rst

 Registering applications
 ========================

-From the Applications tab, authenticated users have the possibility to see the list of registered applications as well as to register new OAuth2 applications.
+From the Applications tab, authenticated users have the possibility to see the list of registered applications as well as to register new OAuth2 applications (more information on OAuth2 in the `Search API documentation <https://help.opendatasoft.com/apis/ods-search-v2/#using-oauth2-authorization>`_)

 .. image:: images/account_applications.png